donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/endpoint-protection/README.md

 Antivirus software started to employ behaviour-based analysis to detect malware.
 This consisted of both static and dynamic analysis.
 The former consisted of statically analyzing the code instructions in the executable to determine if there was malicious routines or unusual references to system files, etc. The latter consisted of run-time interrogation of what the program does after the process started, including what you might describe as _just-in-time_ checking of operations to determine if it was malicious.
 Of course, this decade saw the explosion of the internet and the additional threats it brought with it so features such as e-mail protection and network protection (e.g. firewalls) began to be incorporated into solutions.
 Rules-based engines were used to keep up with the rate of malware discovery, by way of providing a faster and more flexible mechanism to deploy detection logic to the endpoint.

 The rate at which new malware samples emerge means that signature-based checks are limited to the extent that updates can be applied and distributed to millions of devices, usually in the form of daily updates.
 To help with the scalability challenge, protection is extended by also employing heuristic checking along the lines of... _"if it walks like a duck, talks like a duck, well then, it's probably a duck!"_.
 If an executable looks like malware and acts like malware, then it's probably malware, at least until it is _safelisted_.
 Advanced Rules-Engines backed by dynamic scripts were introduced to perform these checks.
-As possible detections are made and as more is learned about both malware and goodware, rules are constantly refined and pushed out to the endpoint.
+As possible detections are made and as more is learned about both malware and _goodware_, rules are constantly refined and pushed out to the endpoint.
 This means that substantial infrastructure is required to enable rules analysis, trial and testing and distribution.

 ### 2010's